isomerpages/moe-ast-olive/index.md

       image: /images/sdn spark connections banner 2023.PNG
       alt: Image alt text
       subtitle: For singles only
   - infopic:
-      title: Education Symposium 2023
-      description: Please access infographic for more information if you are interested to attend this education symposium.
-      image: /images/symposium poster_jun2023 thumbnail.jpeg
-      alt: Image alt text
-      url: /edu-symposium2023/
-      button: Click to read more!
-  - infopic:
       title: Read for Books 2023
       subtitle: Read and Do Good